 IB Diploma Programme – History

-With a new curriculum for September 2015, the IB Diploma is proving more popular than ever.
-With a focus on Rights, Rulers and War the IB Diploma History course focuses on styles of rule, the emergence of civil liberties and rights and various forms of conflict in Africa, America, Asia and Europe from the late 1700s to the end of the Twentieth Century.
+With a focus on Rights, Rulers and War the IB Diploma History course focuses on styles of rule, the emergence of civil liberties and rights and various forms of conflict in Africa, America, Asia and Europe from the late 1800s to the end of the Twentieth Century.

 Rights and Protest (Apartheid in South Africa and the Civil Rights Movement of America).

-Authoritarian States of the Twentieth Century (Hitler, Mussolini and Mao).
-Causes and Effects of Twentieth Century Wars (WW1, The Spanish Civil War and WW2).
+Authoritarian States of the Twentieth Century (including Hitler, Mussolini and Mao).
+Causes and Effects of Twentieth Century Wars (including WW1, The Spanish Civil War and WW2).

 Paper Three (Higher Level only):

-With a new stream-lined curriculum for September 2015, A level History gives even more opportunity for students to specialise on given topics than ever before.
-The course is made up of two units; one providing breadth (wherein students address, among other things, change and continuity over time) and the other depth (exposing students to, among other things, the forces which unleashed periods of immense change in small epochs of time).
+The course is made up of two units, one providing breadth (wherein students address, among other things, change and continuity over time) and the other depth (exposing students to, among other things, the forces which unleashed periods of immense change in small epochs of time).
 These two units are assessed in two exams which occur at the end of the two-year course.

-The History Department at Gresham’s is committed to presenting students with a raft of opportunity to pursue the subject beyond the walls of the classroom and is constantly looking to create new experiences to compliment the units we deliver.
-In Year 9, we take the entire cohort of pupils to the battlefields of either Ypres or the Somme, they also have the opportunity to use some of the excellent materials housed in the school’s archive based in Old School House to help them research further the OGs lost in the First World War.
+The History Department at Gresham’s is committed to presenting students with a raft of opportunity to pursue the subject beyond the walls of the classroom and is constantly looking to create new experiences to complement the units we deliver.
+In Year 9, we take the entire cohort of pupils to the battlefields of either Ypres or the Somme, and they also have the opportunity to use some of the excellent materials housed in the school’s archive to help them research further the OGs lost in the First World War.
 In the summer term the students hear the testimony of a Holocaust survivor.
-There is a trip to Paris planned at Easter 2016 for our IB Diploma students and a Berlin/Poland Trip planned in 2017 for our A level students.
-In addition to this we have organised conferences, walking tours and the ever popular Sixth Form History Fancy Dressed Dinner.
+GCSE students make a visit to Battle Abbey or Norwich to see the impact of the Norman Conquest.
+In addition to this we have organised conferences, walking tours and regularly take students to lectures offered by academics from Oxford and Cambridge Universities.